OleSkaar/Plunder/Index/Character creation.md

 1. Roll 6d6
 2. Add up the three highest rolls and compare it to the table below
 3. Assign the result to one of the two abilities in that category
-4. Assign the result of the three lowest rolls to the other ability
+4. Repeat steps 2 and 3, using the three lowest rolls

 <!--raw-typst
 #diceTable[